brendt/stitcher.io/app/Blog/Content/2021-04-12-fibers-with-a-grain-of-salt.md

 You can see how such an approach reduces execution time because we're using the waiting time more optimally.

 Fibers are a new mechanism in PHP 8.1 that allow you to manage those parallel execution paths more efficiently.
-It was already possible by using generators and `<hljs keyword>yield</hljs>`, but fibers are a significant improvement, since they are specifically designed for this use case.
+It was already possible by using generators and `yield`, but fibers are a significant improvement, since they are specifically designed for this use case.

 You would create one fiber for each request, and pause the fiber after the request is sent.
 After you've created all three fibers, you'd loop over them, and resume them one by one.
 By doing so, the fiber checks whether the request is already finished, if not it pauses again, otherwise it can process the response and eventually finish.